HET/HPF observations of Helium in warm, hot, and ultra-hot Jupiters

 \subsection{HAT-P-12\,b}

-The planetary trace is slightly overlapped by OH emission lines in the two visits (Fig.\,\ref{Fig: Visits plot 1}).
+The planetary trace is overlapped by OH emission lines in the two visits (Fig.\,\ref{Fig: Visits plot 0}).
 While the TS from the first visit shows a broad $\sim$2\,\% excess absorption feature, the TS from the second visit is dominated by noise without a clear absorption signal.
 When combining both observations, final TS (Fig.\,\ref{Fig: TS plot 1}) looks similar to that of the first visit.
-The shape of the absorption feature does not appear to be of planetary origin, but rather from residual OH emissions.
-Although, the S/N of the final TS would be sensitive to a \he\ triplet excess absorption of 1.3\,\%, we report the $\sim$2\,\% absorption from the signal at the \he\ triplet position as upper limit.
+The MasterOut from the visit 1 shows a less deep He stellar line, than that from visit 2.
+This could explain the prominent absorption feature in visit 1.
+Visit 1 has pre-transit observations during the same night, but those spectra have a relatively low S/N and we obtain a less noisy TS when combining all the out-of-transit spectra for visit 1.
+It is evident that both transits are impacted by some OH telluric residuals, which prevent us provide a clear results.
+We do not consider the P4 spectra because it is affected by He airglow, and also far from both visits.
+Although, the S/N of the final TS would be sensitive to a \he\ triplet excess absorption of 1.3\,\%, we report a conservative upper limit of $\sim$2\,\% due to the telluric contamination.